Ecoral, 100 mg/ml 50 ml

 Transplantation

-Solid organ transplantation: prevention of graft rejection after allogeneic kidney liver heart lung pancreatic transplantation of the heart-lung complex.
-Treatment of transplant rejection in patients previously treated with other immunosuppressive agents.
+Solid organ transplantation: prevention of graft rejection after allogeneic transplantation of a kidney, liver, heart, lung, pancreas, heart-lung complex.
+Treatment of transplant rejection in patients previously treated with other immunosuppressive drugs.

-Bone marrow transplantation: prevention of graft rejection after bone marrow transplantation; prevention and treatment of graft vs. host reaction (GVHD).
+Bone marrow transplantation: prevention of graft rejection after bone marrow transplantation; prevention and treatment of graft-versus-host disease (GVHD).

-Endogenous uveitis (active vision-threatening uveitis of middle and posterior regions of the eye of non-infectious etiology if conventional therapy fails or leads to severe adverse reactions); Behcet’s uveitis (with recurrent bouts of inflammation affecting the retina).
+Endogenous uveitis (active sight-threatening uveitis of the middle and posterior part of the eye of non-infectious etiology if conventional therapy does not produce results or leads to severe adverse reactions); Behcet’s uveitis (with recurrent attacks of inflammation affecting the retina).

-Nephrotic syndrome: Steroid-dependent and steroid-resistant nephrotic syndrome due to glomerular pathology such as minimal change nephropathy focal and segmental glomerulosclerosis or membranous glomerulonephritis (to achieve and maintain remission and to support glucocorticosteroid-induced remission to allow reversal of glucocorticosteroid therapy).
+Nephrotic syndrome: steroid-dependent and steroid-resistant nephrotic syndrome caused by glomerular pathology such as minimal change nephropathy, focal and segmental glomerulosclerosis or membranous glomerulonephritis (in order to achieve and maintain remission, as well as to support remission caused by glucocorticosteroids, which will allow the abolition of glucocorticosteroid therapy).

-Rheumatoid arthritis: severe forms of highly active rheumatoid arthritis when traditionally slow-acting antirheumatic drugs are ineffective or impossible to use.
+Rheumatoid arthritis: severe forms of highly active rheumatoid arthritis when traditional slow-acting antirheumatic drugs are ineffective or cannot be used.

 Psoriasis: severe forms of psoriasis when traditional therapy is ineffective or impossible.